-The 508 is now available as two different plug-in hybrid models, now that the PSE has joined the range.
-The regular PHEV has a 1.6-litre turbocharged petrol engine with 178bhp, along with a 108bhp electric motor.
+The 508 is now available with the choice of two plug-in hybrid versions.
+Aside from the high-performance 350bhp PSE model, the regular PHEV has a 1.6-litre turbocharged petrol engine with 178bhp, along with a 108bhp electric motor.
 Combined, they can produce up to 222bhp and enable an electric range of up to 39 miles.
-It’s an impressive amount of power, but the additional motor and battery pack also makes it quite a bit heavier.
+It’s an impressive amount of power, but the additional motor and battery pack also makes the PHEV quite a bit heavier.
 The hybrid model is the most affordable version to run for company-car drivers, with just 29g/km of CO2 emissions bringing savings in some key areas.
-However, costing around £36,000 in Allure trim, it is a pricey car to buy privately.
+However, costing almost £38,000 in Allure Premium trim, it is a pricey car to buy privately.

-The PureTech 180 petrol will appeal more strongly to enthusiastic drivers, thanks to a 0-62mph time of 7.9 seconds, while the 225 version brings the sprint time down to a little over seven.
-Even better news is that the latest 508 has the handling to exploit that power, too.
-It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Vauxhall Insignia.
+It’s a shame the most powerful petrol and diesel versions are no longer available, as the latest 508 has the handling to exploit the added power.
+It can't match the BMW 3 Series for sheer joy, but few will complain that the Peugeot is dull to drive, and it's more fun than a Volkswagen Passat or Skoda Superb.

 Independent car safety organisation Euro NCAP awarded the 508 an impressive five-star rating.
 No doubt contributing to this achievement is the driver assistance pack, consisting of adaptive cruise control with a stop-and-go function.
 Lane-positioning assistance is available, while autonomous emergency braking is standard across the range.

-We can't vouch for the 508's reliability until it features in our annual Driver Power owner satisfaction survey.
-Peugeot was the best-performing French brand in our 2020 survey, with an eighth place finish out of 30 brands.
+We can't vouch for the 508's reliability as it hasn't featured in our annual Driver Power owner satisfaction survey.
+Peugeot was the best-performing French brand in our 2022 survey, though, coming in eighth place out of 29 brands overall.

-On balance, though, the Peugeot 508 still has loads of appeal, with sporty looks and an imaginatively designed interior, and it drives at least as well as its Ford, Volkswagen and Vauxhall rivals.
+The Peugeot 508 has loads of appeal, with sporty looks and an imaginatively designed interior, and it drives at least as well as its Skoda and Volkswagen rivals.
 While it might prove difficult to persuade buyers away from their SUVs, the 508 might well attract sales from would-be BMW, Audi and Mercedes buyers.